 - The skeletons from later parts of They Hunger sometimes mutter, "...Cold..."

-- In some unused dialogue in Left 4 Dead that would have been used in a cutscene immediately after completing the "No Mercy" campaign implies that the helicopter pilot had been infected before he picked them up, and was about to make the transformation mid-flight.
+- In some unused dialogue in the first game would have been used in a cutscene immediately after completing the "No Mercy" campaign implies that the helicopter pilot had been infected before he picked them up, and was about to make the transformation mid-flight.
 The pilot then uses the "I'm cold" line.

 - In Sluggy Freelance a man has this reaction after having to put gym shorts on a Duh-Mentor.